 Members of the council have direct control over the council's financial and operating policies.
-The total of members' allowances paid in 2017/18 is shown in note 11.
+The total of members' allowances paid in 2018/19 is shown in note 11 on page 46.
 No member or officer has declared an interest with any outside commercial organisation.
 Several members serve officially on bodies that receive major grants from the council.